What do the Dow Jones and my ex have in common? They are both doing really well and all my friends are in them except me…

+The Dow Jones Industrial Average (also known as the DJIA, the Dow Jones, or simply the Dow) is a stock index of 30 large and well-known publicly-owned companies traded on the New York Stock Exchange or the Nasdaq (such as Apple, Coca-Cola, JPMorgan Chase, Microsoft, Wal-Mart, or Walt Disney).
 The index was created by Charles Dow in 1896, which makes it one of the oldest stock indexes in the world.
 It also remains one of the most closely monitored and regularly cited stock indexes as a measure of stock market performance, especially by the general public.
-However, as the Dow is a price-weighted index, it does not take into account the market capitalization of each stock, and it includes only 30 companies – this is why some analysts believe that the S&P 500 is a better representation of the overall market performance.
+However, it does not take into account the market capitalization of each stock, and it includes only 30 companies – which is why some analysts consider the S&P 500 a better representation of the overall market performance.

 Dow Jones and Gold